-Provided that the Government ![] may with respect to any other strike or lock-out, by order in writing, prohibit a strike or lock-out at any time before the expiry of thirty days, if it is satisfied that the continuance of such a strike or lock-out is causing serious hardship to the community or is prejudicial to the national interest.
+Provided that the Government with the consultation of labour court or labour appellate tribunal, may with respect to any other strike or lock-out, by order in writing, prohibit a strike or lock-out at any time before the expiry of thirty days, if it is satisfied that the continuance of such a strike or lock-out is causing serious hardship to the community or is prejudicial to the national interest.

-(4) In any case in which the Government prohibits a strike or lock-out, it shall forthwith refer the dispute to the 2pe) Tabour Court.
+(4) In any case in which the Government prohibits a strike or lock-out, it shall forthwith refer the dispute to the labour court or labour appellate tribunal or, as the case may be.